Categories

 PANEL PRESENTATIONS

 Panel presentations are 50 minutes and should include contributions from 3–5 individuals.
 Panels should be designed to promote discussion during the second half of the session.
-Submit a two-part proposal of no more than a total of 500 words (not including citations).
+Submit a two-part proposal of no more than a total of 500 words (not including references.
 The proposal should consist of:

 1. A 150-200-word overview framing the focus of the panel in the context of the conference theme.